socallinuxexpo/scale-chef/README.md

 !!!This is a work in progress!!!

-Start up the vms with 'vagrant up'...
-I only have chef running on www for now.
+Start up the VMs with `vagrant up` -- this will bootstrap the nodes and run chef for the first time.
+Run `vagrant provision $vm` to rerun chef and `vagrant ssh $vm` to get a shell.
+This assumes you have a ssh key that can clone github loaded into your agent (which will get forwarded into the VMs).

-You can bootstrap a node with
+You can also manually bootstrap a node with

   chefctl -b